Targets

 Should I review the generated ICPs?

 Yes.
-Always review and refine ICPs before using them for targeting, lists, or campaigns.
+Always review and refine ICPs before using them for targeting or lists.

 What is the difference between ICPs and personas?